pabsan-0/sub-t/deploy-remote/localization/README.md

   - Implemented inside opencv cv2.aruco for python3.
   - Higher level commands than for QR.
   - Codes are simpler and thus easier to identify and read.
-  - **STATUS: relative poses between arucos can be found.
-Global camera position can be found.
-Orientation is too noisy.**
+  - **STATUS: Global camera position can be found.
+Orientation is too noisy.
+Kalman filters currently under development.**
-  - **TODO: Fix/look for alternatives on orientation sensors.
-Check how long is the reach.
-Check different lights.**